 - STANDARDS FOR REAPPOINTMENT TO ASSISTANT PROFESSOR

-To be reappointed as Assistant Professor, the candidate must demonstrate ability or definite promise in teaching, research, generating external funding, and extension and engagement as specified in NCSU REG05.20.27 – Statements of Mutual Expectations, and an ability and willingness to participate in the University, College, and Departmental affairs which will lead to national recognition and promotion to Associate Professor with tenure.
+To be reappointed as Assistant Professor, the candidate must demonstrate ability or definite promise in teaching, research, generating external funding, and extension and engagement as specified in NCSU REG05.20.27 – Statement of Faculty Responsibilities, and an ability and willingness to participate in the University, College, and Departmental affairs which will lead to national recognition and promotion to Associate Professor with tenure.